If you click on links we provide, we may receive compensation.

 The Results: Rough at first but showed improvement

 I went on with my days like any other, sweating through my morning commute and freezing in the office.
-The first day wasn’t great.
-I noticed sweat and smells early on in the day which, naturally, was concerning to me while I stood close to coworkers in meetings and on my way to lunch.
+The first day wasn’t great: I noticed sweat and odor early on in the day which, naturally, was concerning to me while I stood close to coworkers in meetings and on my way to lunch.
 But our contributing features editor, Amanda, reassured me: “In order to successfully become a natural deodorant user, you have to go through a ‘mainstream deodorant detox,’” she wrote in a piece about just that.

 "When people have been using mainstream deodorants and antiperspirants, their bodies are prevented from sweating—ingredients like propylene glycol and aluminum salts stop the natural process of sweat,” explains organic skincare guru Susan Griffin-Black, cofounder of EO Products, an essential oil-focused natural skincare brand.
-“The first few weeks of using a deodorant without these ingredients [aluminum and preservatives] is often the smelliest time of a person’s life!” says Black.
+“The first few weeks of using a deodorant without these ingredients [aluminum and preservatives] is often the smelliest time of a person’s life,” says Black.
 At least I’m not the only one, I thought as I used a makeup wipe under my arms in the office bathroom.

 However, much to my surprise, I didn’t notice excessive perspiration or smells come day five—which, in New York in September, is quite the feat.
 It even felt fun each morning to incorporate the stone into my routine.